MrTofuuu/GifCast/README.md

-# GifCast
+# **GifCast: If Weather Was a Gif!**
 Have you ever wondered what the weather would like if it were GIF?
-Search no longer, we have you set in our webpage!
+Search no longer, we have you set in our app!

-# **GifCast: If Weather Was a Gif!**

 Welcome to GifCast!